Growth & Care

 Accent, General Garden Use

-Twisted Baby® Black Locust has bluish-green foliage throughout the season.
+Twisted Baby® Black Locust is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has bluish-green deciduous foliage.
 The oval pinnately compound leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The twisted black bark and brown branches are extremely showy and add significant winter interest.